Take cyproterone tablets with a drink of water and something to eat.

 - If you have diabetes.

-- If you have blood vessel problems, such as if you have ever had an unwanted blood clot in a leg or lung.
+- If you have blood vessel problems, such as if you have ever had a blood clot in a leg or lung.

 - If you have a type of anaemia known as sickle cell anaemia.

 - If you have ever had a type of brain tumour called meningioma, or if you have been diagnosed with another type of cancer (other than prostate cancer if that is what you are being treated for).

 - If you are taking or using any other medicines.
 This includes any medicines you are taking which are available to buy without a prescription, as well as herbal and complementary medicines.

 - If you have ever had an allergic reaction to a medicine.